 New customer versus returning customer orders – this is a great measure to track customer loyalty.
 If you have a high percentage of returning visitors it’s an indicator that you have built brand loyalty into your business.

 Churn rate – gives you an indication of how fast customers are disconnected from your brand.
 By leaving, cancelling memberships, subscriptions etc.

 Keep a nice little tracking sheet so that you know how your KPIs are performing for your online store.
 Data is going to be one of your profitable assets to help you to get to the next level in your business.
 Please note, these aren’t all the KPIs you could be tracking, just some important ones to know.

-Note: I shared this with the VIP Insiders, who get key insights to grow their business, plus more.
-You can sign up and join other luxury brand insiders who receive exclusives.
-Oh, and it’s complimentary, join the community today plus receive your copy of the Luxury eCommerce Marketing Guide!
+Note: I shared this with the VIP Insiders, who get key insights on growing their eCommerce business, plus more.
+You can sign up and join other driven product-based brand owners who receive real advice & support.
+Oh, and it’s complimentary, join the community today!